 These shelters were ‘hardened’ with concrete to protect against a direct hit from a 500 lb high explosive bomb.

 56 of the Hardened Aircraft Shelters (HASs) were built at Heyford and all remain.
-Two HASs are designated for heritage use.
+One HAS is designated for heritage use.

 Between 1981 and 1986 nine HASs formed the QRA (Quick Reaction Alert) area where the Victor Alert Mission kept eight aircraft fuelled and armed ready to take off in less than 15 minutes.
 The aircrew lived in the QRA for 72 hour shifts.

 Maintenance operations had to be continued during wartime and so the 20th CRS (Component Repair Squadron) Avionics Maintenance Facility (Building 299) was opened in 1981 for maintaining F-111E TFR (terrain following radar) and other avionics.

 This was extended for EF-111A Raven avionics maintenance.

 Proof against a 1000lb bomb and with its own decontamination unit, it is one of only two such buildings in the UK and is a scheduled monument.

 In 2013 Brad Pitt cycled past Building 299 during the making of the film ‘World War Z’.

 From 1970 three squadrons of F-111E strike aircraft were based at Heyford, joined by thirteen EF-111A Ravens in 1985.